 If it is higher risk:

-Now that you've assessed risk and reward, you'll have more information to be in a better position to assess problems.
+You already looked for problems with your ideas once.
+However, now that you've assessed risk and reward, you have more information to be in a better position to assess problems.

 At the same time, don't drop an idea immediately just because you discover a potential problem.
 Work through it.
 Look for solutions.
 The solutions you find here may really differentiate your product from your competitors.